Vika1990Z/Vika1990Z.github.io/ventus/content/products/kubernetes/kubernetes-cluster.md

 To download the kubeconfig file that pertains to Cluster do the following:
 - identify this desired Cluster on the *Clusters page*;
-- click on the **Actions** icon and select the **Download kubeconfig file** in the list of available options;
+- click on the **Actions** icon and select the **Download kubeconfig file** in the list of available options.

 After these steps, the *kubeconfig file* will be downloaded.
-Also, you can download the kubeconfig file from this *Cluster details page*, by clicking on the appropriative **quick actions** icon.
+Also, you can download the kubeconfig file from *Cluster details page*, by clicking on the appropriative **quick actions** icon there.

 ## Resize Cluster
 To resize the Cluster do the following: